DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Optimize Your Data Grids with GraphQL.md

             mutation: Mutation,
         });

-## Step 4: Connect the front-end to the back-end
+## Step 4: Connect the frontend to the backend

 The [@apollo/client](https://www.apollographql.com/docs/react/) library enables us to use GraphQL on the client.